 Boerewors is Afrikaans for “farmer’s sausage”.
-It’s so popular in this country that it’s practically a staple food.
+It’s so popular in South Africa that it’s practically a staple food.
 Boerewors is traditionally handcrafted from coarsely ground meat predominantly beef, sometimes combined with pork, lamb, or both.
-In their early pioneering days, boers (farmers) made large quantities of sausage on their stopovers while trekking across the country to escape Colonial rule.
+In their early pioneering days, South African boers (farmers) made large quantities of sausage on their stopovers while trekking across the country to escape Colonial rule.
 From then until the 1960s, what later became known as boerewors, was made and consumed in South Africa only.
 Nowadays, as any boerewors lover will tell you, there’s little surprise in the fact that it’s produced and enjoyed in other parts of the world too.

 Every South African boerewors creator has their own, often jealously guarded recipe, which includes a carefully considered mix of choice meats and of spices, preferably toasted.
 These spices traditionally include a combination of coriander seed, black pepper, nutmeg, cloves and salt.
 Salt and vinegar are used to preserve the meat, which, packed into a sausage casing, looks much like a long coil.